The Tricks that the Bankruptcy Trustees Don’t Want You to Know!

 Note that this strategy, as well as a Chapter 13 conversion, may be difficult if the trustee has already hired professionals under 11 U.S.C. § 330.
 Most commonly, this unpaid administrative professional is the trustee’s counsel.
 However, a skilled attorney may be able to convince the trustee that the best course of action for all parties is to allow the interested party to pay a fixed sum that will satisfy the administrative professionals such that the case can be closed without assets being sold.
 See, e.g., In re Colburn, 231 B.R.
 778, 786 (Bankr.
 D. Or.
 1999).

-Seek Professional Guidance if a Chapter 7 Bankruptcy Trustee is Trying to Sell Your Home
+Seek Professional Guidance of a Chapter 7 Bankruptcy Attorney if a Trustee is Trying to Sell Your Home

 Given the complicated nature of a trustee’s sale of your property, and Chapter 7 bankruptcy in general, it is of utmost importance to seek professional guidance.
 If a trustee is attempting to sell your property in Chapter 7 bankruptcy, you may have options.
 If you are interested in keeping your house, you should connect with an experienced bankruptcy attorney.
 Scott Talkov is an experienced bankruptcy attorney serving the areas of Riverside, San Bernardino, Inland Empire, Orange County, Los Angeles and elsewhere in Southern California.